Ninnat/lecture-notes/README.md

 # lecture-notes
-Lecture notes on various subjects
+Lecture notes for courses that don't have there own repositories.

 ## Teachings